Tottenham 1-3 Brentford: Bryan Mbeumo scores twice in stunning victory as away side pile on the misery for Spurs

 But two Bryan Mbeumo goals in the space of 12 second-half minutes silenced the majority of the crowd, leading to cries of "Levy out" as Spurs fans directed their anger at Tottenham's chairman and the club's hierarchy.

-And Yoane Wissa put the icing on the cake, sealing the win two minutes from time with an emphatic finish to send the away supporters into delirium.
+And Yoane Wissa put the icing on the cake for Brentford, sealing the win two minutes from time with an emphatic finish to send the away supporters into delirium.

 Brentford, who are guaranteed their highest-ever Premier League finish, could now seal a place in Europe next season as they moved to within a point of seventh-placed Spurs and within two points of sixth-placed Brighton.